BryanSoltis/AzureDevOpsFunctions/README.md

 8. In Azure DevOps, update a work item status.

-9. Confirm the service hook is called and the Azure Function is eectued to update the parent work item status.
+9. Confirm the service hook is called and the Azure Function is exectued to update the parent work item status.

 # Helpful Links